betty-van/100-days-of-code/r1-log.md

 ## Day 17: 11-6-19
   - Started CS50 Web Programming with Python and Javascript
   - Lecture 0 Git
+  - Read Eloquent JS Chapter 4
+  - Completed sum of a range exercise in chapter 4

 ## Day 18: 11-7-19